The new business model is based on relationships — and the conversations that result from those relationships.

 - Good conversations require LISTENING as well as talking.
 In a conversation, both participants have an opportunity to talk, to stand in the spotlight and share their point of view.

 - Conversations bring value to both parties.
-Conversation Marketing is always focused on the customer and their needs.
+Conversation Marketing is always focused on the customer and their needs, which brings value to the customer.
+Most other types of marketing only benefit the seller or business.

 - Conversations build relationships.
 The relationship between company/brand and the customer is strengthened through Conversation Marketing, whether or not a transaction takes place.
 In other words, the customer is always left in a better place than before the conversation took place.